tiagodavi/tiagodavi/README.md

 The book is available on Amazon: https://bit.ly/3WYnqrw

+### Authoring Courses:
+Author of "Asynchronous programming in Rust" on educative.io.

+Author of "Mastering Solana with Rust and JavaScript" on educative.io.

 ### Writing Articles:
 I frequently share my expertise and experiences through writing articles.
 Some of my articles can be found at the following publications: